LoginRadius/engineering-portal/content/list-csharp/index.md

     Console.WriteLine(lst[i]);
 }
 ```
 Both the methods will give the same output.
-I am taking the above list example so the output will be
+I am taking the above list example so the result will be

 Output:
 ```